 - higher level of brand engagement;

-- the opportunity to promote other goods and services;
+- a chance to promote other goods and services;

 - an increase in sales;